KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 ## ac_pubkey

 The `ac_pubkey` parameter designates a pubkey for receiving payments from the network.
 These payments can come in the genesis block, in all blocks mined thereafter, and from every transaction on the network.

+This parameter is not inteded for isolated use, and it should only be activated on chains that also use at least one of the following parameters, -ac_perc and -ac_founders.

 It is used in combination with [`ac_perc`](../installations/asset-chain-parameters.html#ac-perc), which sets the amount that is sent to the address.
 If `ac_perc` is not set, the only effect of `ac_pubkey` is to have the genesis block be mined to the `pubkey` specified.